-

 Industrial interest

 In animal feed, lignin content is a limiting factor in digestibility.
 Accurate measurement allows for the formulation of fiber-balanced rations.
-In bioprocesses, it can be used to predict the yield of energy or by-products from biomass.
+In bioprocesses, it allows for the prediction of energy yields or yields of by-products from biomass.

-Lignin analysis is also often combined with additional assays such as cellulose, NDF/ADF fibers, or crude ash.
-See, for example, the sheet on Determination of Total, Insoluble, and Soluble Dietary Fiber.
+Lignin analysis is also often combined with complementary measurements such as cellulose, NDF/ADF fibers, or crude ash.
+See, for example, the fact sheet on the measurement of total, insoluble, and soluble dietary fiber.

 Why go through YesWeLab?

-YesWeLab provides you with a network of laboratories specializing in nutritional and plant analyses.
+YesWeLab provides you with a network of expert laboratories specializing in nutritional and plant-based analyses.
 Most of our partners are ISO 17025 certified and use methods validated according to AFNOR or Van Soest standards.
-We support you every step of the way:
+We support you at every stage:

-• Selecting the right method for your sample
+• Selecting the method best suited to your sample

-• Logistics monitoring and traceability via our digital platform
+• Logistics tracking and traceability via our digital platform

 Request your quote

-Would you like to measure lignin in your samples or integrate this analysis into a comprehensive fiber assessment?
-Contact our team via the YesWeLab platform.
+Do you want to measure lignin in your samples or include this analysis in a complete fiber assessment?
+Contact our team through the YesWeLab platform.
 We will direct you to the laboratory best suited to your requirements and deadlines.

 Other analyses we perform